Battle of Enogai: Aftermath

 US casualties amounted to 47 killed, 4 missing (presumed dead), and 74 wounded, while between 150 and 350 Japanese were estimated to have been killed.
 Four Japanese 140 mm coastal guns were captured, along with three antiaircraft guns and various other small arms and equipment.
 The Marines had been unable to carry full rations during the approach and consequently had to wait until 10 July for air dropped supplies to be brought forward to them from Triri; around 120 local laborers were used to carry rations forward to troops occupying the blocking positions, while elements of the 145th Infantry Regiment also carried out portage tasks, supporting the Marines around Enogai.
 Japanese air attacks on Enogai began on 11 July, killing three and wounding 15.
 They then became an almost daily occurrence.
 Casualties from the battle were evacuated by seaplane on 11 July; the process was interrupted when several Japanese fighters attacked the seaplanes on the water.
-Nevertheless, the damage was light and the evacuation proceeded, with the wounded being flown to Tulagi.
+Nevertheless, the damage was light, and the evacuation proceeded with the wounded being flown to Tulagi.
 While the bulk of the Japanese had withdrawn, US troops carried out mopping up operations throughout 11 July.

 Following the capture of Enogai, Liversedge's force worked to improve the area's defenses, pressing several captured coastal guns into service, as well as other captured equipment including searchlights, machine guns, and mortars to secure the inlet.
-Elsewhere, to interdict Japanese reinforcements moving towards Munda, the roadblock that had been established about 2 mi inland along the Munda–Bairoko trail, was held by US Army troops from 8 to 17 July until it was abandoned due to supply problems, increasing illness and tactical concerns.
+Elsewhere, to interdict Japanese reinforcements moving towards Munda, the roadblock that had been established about 2 mi inland along the Munda–Bairoko trail, was held by US Army troops from 8 to 17 July until it was abandoned because of supply problems, increasing illness and tactical concerns.
 Meanwhile, the troops around Enogai undertook patrolling operations towards Bairoko Harbor, during which there were only a few minor skirmishes.
 On 20 July, Liversedge then carried out an unsuccessful follow-up attack on nearby Bairoko.
-After this, US forces remained in the Enogai area until the end of the New Georgia Campaign, undertaking patrols and gathering intelligence regarding Japanese reinforcements moving towards the Munda area.
+After this, US forces remained in the Enogai area until the end of the New Georgia campaign, undertaking patrols and gathering intelligence regarding Japanese reinforcements moving towards the Munda area.